matheussodree/English-Course/README.md

   Are you usually on time for school? - Você normalmente está no horário para a escola?(Pontualidade)

   What time do you wake up? - Que horas você acorda?

+  I usually wake up at 8 am - Eu normalmente acordo às 8 da manhã

+  What time do you go to bed? - A que horas você vai para a cama?(dormir)

+  I go to bed at 10 pm - Eu vou dormir às 10 da noite

+  Where do you have lunch? - Onde você almoça?

+  I have lunch at home - Eu almoço em casa